phanturne/metadachi/README.md

 - Generate summaries and insights from your sources
 - Create embeddings for semantic search
 - Chat with your content using AI
+- Rate limiting to ensure fair usage and prevent abuse

 ### 📓 Notebooks